When most people ask about ADA compliance for websites, they’re really asking, how do I make sure I don’t get sued over website accessibility?

-This 10 step checklist applies to your entire website, but for the purposes of this guide, prioritize your five most important pages first.
+This checklist applies to your entire website, but for the purposes of this guide, start with your 5 most important pages.

 Table of Contents